yufoo1/yufoo1.github.io/docs/cpu-design-pattern/How to implement CPU by software oriented approach.md

 * BranchPlugin: implements branch and jump instructions with primitives used  by the CPU frontend to implement branch prediction.
 * YamlPlugin: offers a service to other plugins to generate a Yaml file describing the CPU configuration.

 Take `RegFilePlugin` as an example.
 RegFilePlugin has 8 configuration parameters and in `GenSmallest` only 2 of them are configured, `regFileReadyKind` is configured to `Sync` and `zeroBoot` is configured to `false`, other parameters use default configuration.
-Every plugin extend the trait `Plugin and override two important methods, `setup(pipeline: T)` and `build(pipeline: T)`.
+Every plugin extend the trait `Plugin and override two important methods`, `setup(pipeline: T)` and `build(pipeline: T)`.

 ```scala
 override def setup(pipeline: VecRiscv): Unit = {